USSyorktown10/tello-drone-mapping/README.md

-# Tello Mapping & Planning Demo
+# Tello Mapping, Demo of Range

 This repository contains a minimal demo that integrates camera-based obstacle detection, a simple occupancy grid mapper, an A* planner, and a flight runner that can operate in simulation (using your webcam) or with a real Tello drone.